contao/docs/docs/manual/core-extensions/faq/faq-management.en.md

 ### Attachments

 Attachments are files that are linked to an FAQ.
-These files are offered for download in the frontend module "FAQ reader".
+These files are offered for download in the front end module "FAQ reader".

 **Add attachments:** Here you activate the adding of attachments.